leifan8440/minibot-wow/API.md

 - `dynamicObject = GetDynamicObjectWithIndex(index)`

 Gets a specific dynamic object by its index in the saved memory objects from the previous call to `GetDynamicObjectCount`.
+Notice this must be called within the same frame as the previous call to `GetDynamicObjectCount`.

 - `count = GetAreaTriggerCount([center | x, y, z][, range])`